Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

-The key idea of the \textit{thimble method} is to continuously deform the integration contour for the path integral from the original real fields ($\in\mathbb{R}^{n}$) into an N-dimensional real manifold $\mathcal{M}$ immersed in the complexified field space ($\in\mathbb{C}^n$), on which the dramatic phase fluctuations induced by complex actions can be suppressed or even removed~\cite{1997CPL...270..382R}.
-Earlier attempts chose the manifold $\mathcal{M}$ as the set of Lefshetz thimbles resembling the high-dimensional generalization of the “steepest descent direction” or “stationary phase path”, and the induced integrand turns out to be real and positive up to an overall phase over the thimble~\cite{Cristoforetti:2012su,Cristoforetti:2013wha}.
-The reason is that the imaginary part of the action, $S_I[\phi]$, becomes locally constant and the real part, $S_R[\phi]$, is located as close as possible to the “saddle point”, which constructs the best landscape to perform stochastic evaluations of the path integrals.
-This further inspired the “generalized thimble method” ~\cite{Alexandru:2015sua,Nishimura:2017vav}, where the integration contour is deformed to a manifold $\mathcal{M}_T$ chosen as the evolution results of the so-called holomorphic gradient flow equation by a fixed flow time T starting from the original integration region,
+The key idea of the \textit{thimble method} is to continuously deform the integration contour for the path integral from the original real fields ($\in\mathbb{R}^{n}$) into an N-dimensional real manifold $\mathcal{M}$ embedded in the complexified field space ($\in\mathbb{C}^n$), on which the dramatic phase fluctuations induced by complex actions can be mitigated or even removed~\cite{1997CPL...270..382R}.
+Earlier attempts designated the manifold $\mathcal{M}$ as the set of Lefshetz thimbles, resembling the high-dimensional generalization of the ``steepest descent direction" or ``stationary phase path".
+Consequently, the resulting integrand turns out to be real and positive up to a total phase over the thimble~\cite{Cristoforetti:2012su,Cristoforetti:2013wha}.
+The reason is that the imaginary part of the action, $S_I[\phi]$, morphs into a locally constant entity, and the real part, $S_R[\phi]$, is as close as possible to the ``saddle point", thus constructing the best landscape to perform stochastic evaluations of the path integrals.
+This conceptual framework further inspired the ``generalized thimble method" ~\cite{Alexandru:2015sua,Nishimura:2017vav}, wherein the integration contour is deformed to a manifold $\mathcal{M}_T$ chosen as the evolution results of the so-called holomorphic gradient flow equation over a fixed flow time T, starting from the original integration domain,

-where $S$ is a generic Euclidean action and the bar indicates the complex conjugation.
-The time $t$ is an auxiliary variable, which denotes the evolution of the equation.
-Any flowed configuration $\phi(T)$ (which collectively forms the manifold $\mathcal{M}_T$) is uniquely corresponding to one original configuration, $\phi(t=0)=\zeta\in\mathbb{R}^n$ thus defines a one-to-one mapping $\tilde{\phi}(\zeta)=\phi(T)$.
-Starting from the initial point $\phi(0)\equiv \zeta $, as the flow time increases, $\tilde{\phi}(\zeta)\rightarrow\phi(T)$, the set of fields eventually approaches the right combination of thimbles which equals the original integral.
+where $S$ is a generic Euclidean action, and the bar indicates the complex conjugation.
+The time $t$ is an auxiliary variable denoting the evolution of the equation.
+Each flowed configuration $\phi(T)$ (collectively constituting the manifold $\mathcal{M}_T$) uniquely corresponds to an original configuration, $\phi(t=0)=\zeta\in\mathbb{R}^n$, thereby establishing a one-to-one mapping $\tilde{\phi}(\zeta)=\phi(T)$.
+Starting from the initial point $\phi(0)\equiv \zeta$, as the flow time increases, $\tilde{\phi}(\zeta)\rightarrow\phi(T)$, the ensemble of fields eventually approaches the right combination of thimbles, aligning with the original integral.